Get

 5. More Serious Health Concerns

 Flatulence isn’t diagnostic in itself.
 However, it can point to more serious conditions involving the digestive system.
 It can be a sign of disorders such as bacterial or viral infections, small intestinal microbial imbalance or overgrowth (SIBO), Inflammatory bowel disease or malabsorption disorders.
-The takeaway is that you should consult your vet if you notice any changes in your pet’s food or potty habits, including flatulence.
+The takeaway is that you should consult a vet if you notice any changes in your pet’s food or potty habits, including flatulence.

 Treatments